kermitt2/biblio-glutton/Readme.md

 Framework dedicated to bibliographic information.
 It includes:

-- a fast and accurate bibliographical reference matching service, supporting as input raw bibliographical references or combination of key metadata,
+- a bibliographical reference matching service: from an input such as a raw bibliographical reference or a combination of key metadata, the service will return the disambiguated bibliographical object with in particular its DOI and a set of metadata aggregated from CrossRef and other sources,
-- a fast metadata look-up service,
+- a fast metadata look-up service: from a "strong" identifier such as DOI, PMID, etc. the service will return a set of metadata aggregated from CrossRef and other sources,
 - various mapping between DOI, PMID, PMC, ISTEX ID and ark, integrated in the bibliographical service,
 - Open Access resolver: Integration of Open Access links via the Unpaywall dataset from Impactstory,
 - MeSH classes mapping for PubMed articles.

-The framework is designed both for speed and matching accuracy.
+The framework is designed both for speed (targeting more than 1,000 request per second) and matching accuracy.
+Benchmarking against the CrossRef API is work-in-progres.

 ## Bibliographical data look-up and matching